Chorus of Clearwire investors against Sprint bid growing louder

 For the deal to go through, Sprint needs approval from investors holding more than 362 million shares out of the roughly 725.89 million total minority shares outstanding.
 Share figures are based on the latest publicly available information.

-Sprint said in December that it had support from three strategic investors - Comcast Corp, Intel Corp , and Bright House Networks LLC - who collectively own about 125.4 million Clearwire shares.
+Sprint said in December that it had support from three strategic investors - Comcast Corp (CMCSA.O), Intel Corp (INTC.O), and Bright House Networks LLC - who collectively own about 125.4 million Clearwire shares.

 Excluding the almost 211 million votes from the investors Reuters spoke to and the 125.4 million shares supporting the deal, investors with about 389.8 million outstanding Clearwire shares have not disclosed if they will approve the deal or force Sprint to revise its offer.